rixinsc/Libereus/README.md

 1. Now open up the Command Prompt by pressing <kbd>Win</kbd>+<kbd>R</kbd>, type in `cmd`, and then press the "OK" button.
 1. In the black Command Prompt window, type in the following command.
 (Make sure you use `cd <your bot folder directory>` to navigate to your folder beforehand).
 `pip3 install -r requirements.txt`
-1. To run the bot, double click "bot.py" or execute it using the following command (make sure you are in the correct directory).
+1. To run the bot, double click "bot.py" or do the following command in the bot's directory.
-`py -3.6 bot.py`
+`py -3 bot.py`

 ### 🍏 Mac
 > Unfortunately, this bot requires Python 3 but Mac OS X / macOS ships with Python 2.7 out of the box, thus you need to install Python 3 seperately to run this bot.